learn-co-students/nyc-web-080618/25-lexical-scope-and-closures/README.md

 ### Hoisting

+- "Because variable declarations (and declarations in general) are processed before any code is executed, declaring a variable anywhere in the code is equivalent to declaring it at the top.
+This also means that a variable can appear to be used before it's declared.
+This behavior is called 'hoisting', as it appears that the variable declaration is moved to the top of the function or global code." - [MDN Article on `var`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var#var_hoisting)
-- While JavaScript is being compiled, memory is allocated to certain values prior to assignment.
-In other words, JavaScript will allocate memory to functions declared with the `function` keyword and with the `var` keyword will be declared (allocated memory) before your code is executed:
+  - While JavaScript is being compiled, functions declared with the `function` keyword and variables declared with the `var` keyword are "hoisted" to the top of whatever scope they are in. **Declarations are not phyisically moved to the top of whatever scope they're in**.
+Instead, they are processed first (allocated memory) _then_ assigned a value.

 ```javascript
 bark() // 'woof'